 - Repeat the process, if you don’t find any sign of bowel movement within 4 hours.

-- To a cup of water or any fruit juice, dissolve 2 teaspoons of Epsom salt.
+- Dissolve 2 teaspoons of Epsom salt in a cup of water or any fruit juice.

 - Drink it quickly.

 - If you didn’t observe any sign of bowel movement within 4 hours, take one more dose.